Mrs. Savic's Second Grade Class

 - The Job Hunt Readings

-- Flat Stanley chapter book reading & reading response journal
+- The Chocolate Touch chapter book reading and reading response journal

 - Boost Reading